Kellogg School of Management: Student profile

 50% of the students in Kellogg's full-time MBA program for the Class of 2026 are women.
 40% of the Class of 2026 consists of international students.
 The Class of 2026 achieved an average GMAT score of 733.
 Average undergraduate GPA was 3.7 for the Class of 2026.

 Based on the school's 2022 employment statistics, 40% of full-time MBA graduates were employed in consulting, 21% in technology, and 16% in financial services.

 Rankings

-In the most recent rankings of U.S. business schools, Kellogg is ranked 2nd by U.S. News & World Report, In addition, Kellogg MBA has consistently been ranked 1st in Marketing by U.S. News & World Report.
+In the 2021 rankings of U.S. business schools, Kellogg was ranked 2nd by U.S. News & World Report, In addition, Kellogg MBA has consistently been ranked 1st in Marketing by U.S. News & World Report.

-Three of the Kellogg School's other executive MBA programs are also ranked 5th by the Financial Times in 2022.
-The Kellogg-HKUST Executive MBA Program at the Hong Kong UST Business School is ranked No. 2 in the world, the school's Kellogg-Schulich Executive MBA program at York University in Canada is ranked No. 33 in the world, while the school's Kellogg-WHU Executive MBA program at WHU Business School in Germany is ranked No. 22 in the world.
+Three of the Kellogg School's other executive MBA programs were also ranked 5th by the Financial Times in 2022.
+The Kellogg-HKUST Executive MBA Program at the Hong Kong UST Business School was ranked No. 2 in the world, the school's Kellogg-Schulich Executive MBA program at York University in Canada was ranked No. 33 in the world and No. 1 in Canada, while the school's Kellogg-WHU Executive MBA program at WHU Business School in Germany was ranked No. 22 in the world.

-The Kellogg-HKUST Executive MBA Program consistently ranks in the No. 1 position; EMBA was ranked No. 1 in Canada by the Financial Times.